 High Note Sky Bar offers some of the most spectacular rooftop views in Budapest.
-To get to the bar, you will need to walk through the sumptuous, over-the-top lobby of the five-star Aria boutique hotel and take the elevator to the top floor.
-The panorama is truly stunning: the Liberty Statue, the Buda Castle, and the St. Stephen’s Basilica all appear within arm’s reach, which in case of the church is practically true..
+To get to the bar, you will need to walk through the sumptuous, over-the-top lobby of the five-star Aria boutique hotel, and take the elevator to the top floor.
+The panorama is truly stunning: the Liberty Statue, the Buda Castle, and the St. Stephen’s Basilica all appear within arm’s reach, which, in case of the church, is practically true..

-WARMUP is a small cocktail bar in Budapest’s party district.
-What differentiates it from the other cocktail bars nearby is that there’s no menu here, and instead customers have to put themselves in the hands of the bartenders—you give them a few hints, and they take care of the rest.
+WARMUP is a small craft cocktail bar in Budapest’s party district.
+What differentiates it from the other drinking dens nearby is that there’s no menu here; instead, customers have to put themselves in the hands of the bartenders—you give them a few hints, and they take care of the rest.
 Do you enjoy rum with a spicy kick?
 A Dark 'n' Stormy (€7) is calling for you.
 Are you a Negroni fan but don't mind a little creativity?
-They'll swap the gin for silky Unicum Riserva (€11).
+They'll swap the gin for silky Unicum Riserva (€11), a local liqueur.

 Tuk Tuk is a tiny craft cocktail bar on the ground floor of the Casati boutique hotel.
 Being on a quiet street just outside Budapest's party district, Tuk Tuk is a perfect hideaway from the hustle and bustle a few blocks away.
 Inside this dark drinking den old photos and heavy crimson drapes evoke the hedonistic culture of the 1920s Shanghai. .